 Although dental care is critical to overall health, Delawareans with disabilities have more difficulty receiving it than their counterparts without disabilities – in part because Delaware does not provide Medicaid dental coverage to adults with disabilities who are older than 21.

 To improve access, CDS is collaborating with the Bureau of Oral Health and Dental Services.
-It conducted a dental care survey of adults with disabilities and parents of individuals ages 6 to 49 with disabilities to determine their dental care needs.
+CDS conducted a dental care survey of adults with disabilities and parents of individuals ages 6 to 49 with disabilities to determine their dental care needs.
 And it administered a survey of dentists to determine their current capacity to address oral health needs of Delawareans with disabilities.
-The findings of these surveys are guiding the development of cultural competency trainings for dental professionals and could facilitate efforts to expand Medicaid coverage.
+The findings of these surveys guided the development of cultural competency trainings for dental professionals and could facilitate efforts to expand Medicaid coverage.